The Xometry app works best with JavaScript enabled!

 • Train fairings

-How is Injection Plastic Molding Being Used in Industries?
+How Is Plastic Injection Molding Used Across Industries?

-Injection plastic molding is used as a manufacturing tool to achieve very high volume production.
-In fact, it is only cost-effective at high volumes – between 10,000 and 1,000,000 units.
+Plastic injection molding is primarily used for high-volume production.
+It is generally most cost-effective at higher volumes, often starting around several thousand to tens of thousands of units.
 As such, this process is ideal for industries with large customer bases.
 It can scale easily and produce parts inexpensively with very little waste.

 The advantages of plastic injection molding include: